Hartford Public Library’s Program and Events Policy

 Any HPL manager, head of department and division or staff interested in developing programs can work collaboratively with the Programming Department and community partners to plan, coordinate, and deliver programs that reflect the service needs and interests of the local community.

-All program developers are accountable for ensuring compliance with the Programming Policy in their respective areas.
+All program developers are accountable for ensuring compliance with the Program Policy in their respective areas.

 HPL Partners and Presenters